thurn/violet/equipment.md

 - helmet. winged mithral helm, shines like a priceless heirloom, good-aligned attacks, cure wounds, dispel evil, resist energy
 - amulet. crudely carved from splintering wood and dangling from frayed twine, looks brittle and ancient, sacrifice a spell, next spells get better
 - boots. ankle-band, pewter chime hangs from the band, lets you make short dimensional hops, teleport 10 feet
+- gloves.
+Sleek blue gloves, tiny golden stars across the knuckles, activate to improve next spell
+- armband.
+Solid gold, polished to a bright shine.
+Activate to avoid provoking an attack of opportunity.
+- armband. numerous small diamonds adorn this silver armband like tiny constellations.
+Activate to maximize your next healing spell
+- armbands. bronze, engraved with images of bull's horns. +2 to strength when worn.
+- monocle. glass lens rimmed with gold, has a fine gold chain attached to an ear clip, detect magiacal auras, identify items
+- Brooch, little more than a hunk of gray rock, studded with colorful uncut gems, wrapped in tarnished metal wire, gain darkvision, good at hiding, activate for blur effect
+- Helmet.
+Large, wrapped in hide of bear's head, metal teeth worked into visor, while raging, sneak attacks and crits against you do less damage.
+- Crown.
+Metal stalks sprout from grotesque bronze crown.
+At the tip of each stalk is a different gem, gazing like a glistening eye, can shoot rays, burns out the gem, charm, sleep, fear, wound, slow
+- Belt.
+Leather, platinum buckle set with three small black pearls.
+Helps you avoid being caught off guard, good initiative, charges can be spent on extra actions
+- Belt.
+Thick golden links, each set with a cabochon-cut semiprecious stone.
+Large, oval buckle is embossed with the closed fist of Kord.
+Get strength, divine connecitonn, big strength check bonus and saves vs fear
+- Belt.
+Thick brass, riddled with bracks, bends as though stretched out of shape, instantly enlarge wearer in size.
+Lasts for 10 minutes
+- Belt.
+Wide leather, set with a single blood-red carbuncle.
+Activate to grant extra damage on your next attack.
+- Belt.
+Prominent, yet worn, holy symbol, threadbare cloth sash.
+If you follow the right god, you get armor and strength bonus, otherwise a negative level.
+- Belt.
+Supple browth leather, silver buckle engraved with tiny magical runes, makes you good at stealing spells, heal when you do it.
+- Eyepatch.
+Black leather, blood-red pentagram.
+Activate, attacks against elves and plants are good.
+- Blindfold.
+Black, silky bloth, opaque when help up to the light.
+You get sweet blindsight powers and cannot be gaze attacked.
+- Helmet.
+Face is a solid slab of iron, apparently no way to see out, actually gives you blindsight and gaze resistance.
+- Shirt.
+Golden lightning bolts are embroidered along the sleeves, sturdy tunic of blue linin, can teleport to anywhere you can see within 60 feet, trail of crackling sparks traces the path
+- Ring.
+Seemingly fragile, nearly weightless, appears to be a single long finger bone, bleached white and somehow bent into a circle, protected from energy drain and ability drain, preventions drain charges.
+- Boots.
+Wolfhide, secured with leather thongs, wrap twice around the ankle, exceptionally soft fur, has a faint sheen, makes boots appear to shimmer, makes you really good at teleportation spells, can also teleport 60 feet
+- Boots.
+Soft-soled, look comfortable and quiet.
+Activate when you're below half life.
+Big bonus to speed and dodge.
+- Boots.
+Iron shod, red leather, rugged and worn, move easily over difficult terrain, ignore movement difficulties, can stoneskin
+- Boots.
+Soft leather, adorned with a copper chain around the ankle, let you make 5-foot movement even if you already moved
+- Boots.
+Thick metal soles, dirt-brown boots, brassy metal bands run from sides to tops.
+When you stomp your feet, generate psychokinetic blast, toppling creatures knocking them prone
+- Boots.
+Comfortable high boots, deep red leather, brilliant copper-colored leather soles.
+Activate to teleport 20 feet in any direction, Must have line of sight.
+- Boots.
+Dark leather, small image of a sundial on each side, pulse slightly once every second.
+Speed up so that everybody else seems frozen, can't enter magic-protected area, still can be damaged by environment
+- Boots.
+Servicable black leather, always seem to bear the dust of the road, can't be cleaned, give you a movement speed bonus, divine connection makes you immune to fatigue and exhaustion
+- Bracers.
+Bronze, engraved with an open eye.
+Charges let you ignore cover and concealment.
+- Bracers.
+Silver and red, set with round, jet-black stones.
+Activate to turn a spell into a wall of magical energy.
+Opaque 10 foot wide wall, damages creatures with the spell's damage if they pass through it.
+- Bracers.
+Leather, set with brass studs, lens and dial contraption.
+Emit light.
+Shoot searing light at a target.
+- Bracers.
+Jet black, set with an oval of tiny, ruby-red stones.
+Turn a spell that deals damage into an entangling effect in addition to its normal powers but reduce its damage.
+- Bracers.
+Thick, platinum armbands etched with a pattern of crossed hammers.
+Activate when you crit with a bludgeoning weapon for extra damage.
+- Bracers.
+Matching leather wristbands, light but strong.
+Get better at attacks of opportunity, extra one per round.
+- Bracers.
+Mithral, image of a needle-sharp dagger.
+Make one extra attack with a weapon when activated.
+- Bracers.
+Steel, oval of smoky quartz, carved with image of an upraised hand.
+Produce a wave of force which pushes back enemies.
+When you activate, enemies get pushed back 5 feet unless they're huge or larger.
+- Bracers.
+Hard leather armguards, sturdy, yet flexible.
+Armor bonus, activate and sacrifice a spell to daze opponents that damage you.
+- Bracers.
+Silver plates that can be attached to forearms by ornate leather straps.
+Etching on their surface echoes the swirls within the crystal shards above the wrists.
+Create giant winds that make ranged attacks likely to miss.
+- Amulet.
+Brooch, features square, pale green crystal in a plain gold setting.
+Better at dodging attacks of opportunity.
+- Amulet.
+Brooch, runed silver, signs of considerable use.
+When hit points go to -1, you automatically become stable.
+- Bracers.
+Gauntlets, heavy black leather, set with metal studs.
+Temporarily increase your strength bonus.
+- Ring.
+Silver, sapphire carved like a crude fist.
+Push another creature away with pure force.
+Activate to knock creature back/knock them prone.